MarcelloCalza/Fear_Generalization/README.md

 to generate the artificial simulated dataset, all the datasets should already be present in PYMC_input_data).

-The fitting results files are not present because they exceeded GitHub file limit, but all the plots regarding the analysis(PPC, convergence, ecc..), the data visualization and the simulation related figures are all already present in the Plots directory.
+The fitting results files are not present because they exceeded GitHub file limit, but all the plots regarding the analysis(PPC, convergence, etc..), the data visualization and the simulation related figures are all already present in the Plots directory.

 The report pdf is in the Report directory.